What is a Software Development Company?

 In addition, companies offering cloud computing, telecommunications, or fintech services may require specific licenses from the Ministry of Information and Communications or the State Bank of Vietnam.

-6. Step-by-Step Process to Establish a Software Development Company
+6. Step-by-Step Process Software Development company registration

 Establishing a software development company in Vietnam involves a series of legal, administrative, and operational steps.
 Below is a detailed walkthrough of the procedure: